MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-TransportConfig.md

 ```

 ### -QueueDiagnosticsAggregationInterval
-!!!
-Exchange Server 2013

 This parameter is available only in on-premises Exchange.

 The QueueDiagnosticsAggregationInterval parameter specifies the polling interval that's used to retrieve message queue diagnostic information.
 The default value is 00:01:00 or one minute.

-To specify a value, enter it as a time span: dd.hh:mm:ss where d = days, h = hours, m = minutes, and s = seconds.

-!!!
-Exchange Server 2016, Exchange Online

-This parameter is available only in on-premises Exchange.

-The QueueDiagnosticsAggregationInterval parameter specifies the polling interval that's used to retrieve message queue diagnostic information.
-The default value is 00:01:00 or one minute.

-To specify a value, enter it as a time span: dd.hh:mm:ss where dd = days, hh = hours, mm = minutes, and ss = seconds.
+To specify a value, enter it as a time span: dd.hh:mm:ss where dd = days, hh = hours, mm = minutes and ss = seconds.

 ```yaml
 Type: EnhancedTimeSpan